 How to keep your oak furniture looking its best, no matter what the weather throws at it

 At the start of its life your new product will arrive as a light honey tone.
 As it works in harmony with the outside elements (and here comes the science bit) the high tannin content in the oak reacts with the sun’s UV rays and rain.
-This gradually seasons the oak naturally changing it to a beautiful silver-grey colour.
+This gradually seasons the oak, naturally changing it to a beautiful silver-grey colour.
 This is one of the reasons we love working with oak.
 Through nature’s own doing, your beautiful piece changes to a natural hue which will sit harmoniously in your garden.

 As well as this, the tannins which are brought to the surface create a layer on top of your oak, effectively protecting the wood inside.
 It is important at this stage to note that these tannins can discolour stone paving, however this is easily removable with soapy water and a stiff-bristled brush.
 This discolouration will only occur after the first few rain showers, after that the excess tannins will have dissipated.

 The exposed end grains at the bottom of all our pieces are finished with a wax sealant and fitted with a rubber glide to avoid any contact with the ground which could lead to moisture getting into the grain.
-Bearing that in mind, should you wish to place your piece on a lawn area, we recommend placing a small piece of paving or stone under the legs to protect it.
+Bearing this in mind, should you wish to place your piece on a lawn area, we recommend placing a small piece of paving or stone under the legs to protect it.

 If you have any further questions about your product do not hesitate to get in touch, we are always happy to help.